bdjulian/bdjulian.github.io/Projects/a-study-guide.md

 [Link to home](https://bdjulian.github.io/)
 <br>

-<p style="text-align: center">A study guide to “An Empirical comparison of botnet detection methods”</p>
+<center>A study guide to “An Empirical comparison of botnet detection methods”</center>

-<p style="text-align: center">Thank you, Dr. David Eargle, for your editing and input</p>
+Thank you, Dr. David Eargle, for your editing and input {: style='text-align: center'}

 This document is a study guide for “An Empirical comparison of botnet detection methods” (Garcia et al 2014).
 A website for the project is available (https://www.stratosphereips.org/datasets-ctu13), and python source code for analyses they ran (https://sourceforge.net/projects/botnetdetectorscomparer/).
 Garcia et al. (2014) discusses some concepts that may be unfamiliar to non-domain experts.
 For example, it would be difficult to extract meaningful insights without first basic understanding of the following: